About Beeson Divinity School

 Doctor of Ministry

-Direct measures of learning (2010-14) revealed that 85% of students met or exceeded the faculty's standards for degree objectives; 13% met standards with some qualification; and 2% failed to meet standards.
+Direct measures of learning (2015-16) revealed that 97% of students met or exceeded the faculty's standards for degree objectives, while 3% met standards with some qualification.

-Indirect measures of learning (2010-14 graduates' self-reported evaluations) revealed that graduates were very satisfied with how the program of study enhanced their practice of Christian ministry, as expressed in the degree objectives.
-On a scale of 1 (very dissatisfied) to 5 (very satisfied), the aggregate rating across all degree objectives was 4.33.
+Indirect measures of learning (2015-16 graduates' self-reported evaluations) revealed that graduates were pleased with how the program of study enhanced their practice of Christian ministry, as expressed in the degree objectives.
+On a scale of 1 (very dissatisfied) to 5 (very satisfied), the aggregate rating across all degree objectives was 4.03.

 Master of Divinity

-Indirect measures of learning (2010-14 graduates' self-reported evaluations) revealed that graduates were very satisfied with the program's effectiveness in facilitating ministry skill areas.
-The aggregate rating across all degree objectives was 4.23 (1 = not at all effective; 5 = very effective).
+Indirect measures of learning (2015-16 graduates' self-reported evaluations) revealed that graduates were very satisfied with the program's effectiveness in facilitating their growth in biblical and theological understanding, their spiritual formation, and their ministry leadership development.
+The aggregate rating across all degree objectives was 4.35 (1 = not at all effective; 5 = very effective).

-Direct measures of learning (2010-14) revealed that 92% of students met or exceeded the faculty's standards for degree objectives; the remaining 8% met standards with some qualification.
+Direct measures of learning (2015-16) revealed that 100% of students met or exceeded the faculty's standards for degree objectives.